Arrangement and Description: Special Formats¶

 Example 3:

 In a discrete oral history project, hard-copy transcripts are boxed and shelved at 3N-F-1.
 The box: folder listing reflects their order as per normal arrangement & description procedures.
-Audiotapes (less than one box) are physically transferred to the AV Dept.
+Audiotapes (less than one box) are physically transferred to AV

-1. The Separated Material note in the resource record states the transfer:
+- The Separated Material note in the resource record states the transfer:

 Separated Material

-Oral history audiotapes were transferred to the AV Dept.
+Oral history audiotapes were transferred to AV

-1. The Arrangement note in the resource record details how the formats are listed in the inventory:
+- The Arrangement note in the resource record details how the formats are listed in the inventory:

 Arrangement

-Oral history transcripts are listed alphabetically.
-Recordings are listed under AV Material.
+- Oral history transcripts are listed alphabetically.

 Inventory